 This course will form an introduction to the subject and will include a range of theoretical and practical tasks.
 Topics will include the family in the 21st century, first aid for children, how toys and creative activities help a child’s development as well as a consideration of the wide variety of jobs that might involve working with children from paediatrics to childcare.
 There will be a chance to do practical activities, work in groups, have debates, and make resources to use with children

 Students will be given the opportunity to explore a wide range of textiles techniques.
 They will also learn how to develop their creative skills through looking at the work of Artists and Designers linked to fashion and textiles products and through working on three different design and make projects over the year.

-The first project will introduce students to decorative techniques such as Reverse Applique, the embroidery machine, free hand motion embroidery, plastic fusion and construction techniques such as inserting a zip, creating a button hole and button and how to create different seams.
-They will use these techniques to make a Cushion based on a ‘Candy bar’ theme.
-The second project will introduce students to embellishing techniques such as hand embroidery, beading, sequins and electronics along with quilting and construction techniques to make an accessory based on the Mexican ‘Day of the Dead’ theme.
-The third project introduces a variety of printing techniques including computer aided design, transfer prints, lino prints, block prints and screenprints.
-Students will learn further construction techniques to enable students to create a garment out of their printed material based on the themes of ‘nature and culture’.
+The first project will introduce students to decorative techniques such as Reverse Applique, the embroidery machine, free-hand motion embroidery, plastic fusion, and construction techniques such as inserting a zip, creating a button hole and button and how to create different seams.
+They will use these techniques to make a Cushion based on an ‘out of the blue’ theme.
+The second project will introduce students to embellishing techniques such as hand embroidery, beading, sequins, and electronics along with quilting and construction techniques to make an accessory based on the Mexican ‘Day of the Dead’ theme.